stephenlepisto/wixtoolsetexamples/README.md

 1. In VS2022, in Solution Explorer, right-click on the existing solution (with a project to install) and select `Add` > `New Project`.
-2. In the search box, type "Heatwave" to show the HeatWave-based project project types (these correspond to Wix Toolkit v4).
+2. In the search box, type "Heatwave" to show the HeatWave-based project types (these correspond to Wix Toolkit v4).

-    _Note: If you look for Wix, you will see the templates for Wix Toolkit v3, which are the older type._
+    _Note: If you look for "Wix", you will see the templates for Wix Toolkit v3, which are the older type._
 3. Select the `MSI Package` and click `Next`.
 4. Enter a project name and verify where the project is to be created